danielparks/puppet-rustup/REFERENCE.md

 Data type: `Boolean`

 Whether or not to let `rustup` modify the user’s `PATH` in their shell init scripts.
-Changing this will have no effect after the initial installation.
+This only affects the initial installation and removal.

 Default value: ``true``